 On July 4, 1984, exactly 24 years ago, I celebrated my own personal “Independence Day” and decided I would write a “contrarian chronicle of the times.”
 The vehicle for my ambition to become “the Samuel Pepys of my generation” was the Cyclical Investing Quarterly Report through which I would offer “Contrarian insight and cyclical economic and investment forecasts and strategies.”
 Over the years, to meet my subscribers’ demands for timely investment advice, I increased the frequency of my publications from 4 to 8, and later 12 times a year, plus the occasional Bulletin.

-Since then, I have continued to write and publish Cyclical Investing every month and, until recently, the Cassandra Chronicles once a quarter.
-However, for the past year the demands of Cyclical Investing during these changing and volatile times have crowded out my work on the Chronicles.
-Presently, the major longstanding Cyclical Investing themes -- the Third Oil Shock and its stagflationary effects on the economy and stock market, the devaluation of the dollar, the massive U.S. trade deficits and corresponding rise of Asia and OPEC as dominant financial powers, the corrosive burden of excessive consumer and government debt, the Fed’s counterproductive tendency to pump too much new money into the banking system every time a recession looms, the stock market and housing bubbles, the technology revolution — once radically contrarian, have materialized to the point where most have become widely accepted as conventional wisdom.
-Accordingly, given the constraints of available time, if I am to fulfill my goal of providing a contrarian chronicle of the times, I must discontinue writing Cyclical Investing and redirect my energies to the Cassandra Chronicles.
+Presently, the major longstanding Cyclical Investing themes — the Third Oil Shock and its stagflationary effects on the economy and stock market, the devaluation of the dollar, the massive U.S. trade deficits and the corresponding rise of Asia and OPEC as dominant financial powers, the corrosive burden of excessive consumer and government debt, the Fed’s counterproductive tendency to pump too much new money into the banking system every time a recession looms, the stock market and housing bubbles, the technology revolution — once radically contrarian, have materialized to the point where most have become widely accepted as conventional wisdom.

 In practice, my state of mind often more nearly approximated a cross between an omnium-gatherum and a soothsayer.

-Nevertheless, in the process of meeting these challenges I learned a great deal about how the world works – in particular the interweaving of the economy, financial markets, government policy and current events.
+Nevertheless, in the process of meeting these challenges, I learned a great deal about how the world works – in particular the interweaving of the economy, financial markets, government policy and current events.
 It is said that to truly understand a subject one must teach it.
-Those longstanding subscribers who patiently waded through my lengthy exegeses on subjects ranging from “liquidity traps” to “the contrarian mindset” essentially witnessed the process whereby I learned my subject matter by teaching it.
-For their forbearance, I am grateful and hope it was worth their time.

-The title of this document is Cyclical Investing Précis.
-Précis is an 18th century word derived from the French “precise” and defined as a “summing-up,” or “shortened version of a written text, containing the main points and omitting minor details.”
+Précis is an 18th-century word derived from the French “precise” and defined as a “summing-up,” or “a shortened version of a written text, containing the main points and omitting minor details.”
 This term seems to fit the bill admirably.
 So in that spirit, I would like to sum up the Cyclical Investing record of the past 24 years precisely, omitting minor details.

 Here, in chronological order, are some of the more notable contrarian Cyclical Investing predictions around which profitable investment responses were fashioned: